LukeConran/Spotify-User-Analytics-Dashboard/README.md

 ## Development

 - The app uses Vite for development and bundling.
-- Authentication follows the PKCE flow for secure OAuth 2.0.
+- Authentication follows Spotify's typical PKCE flow for secure OAuth 2.0.
 - Charts are rendered using Chart.js with custom styling.

-## Contributing

-Feel free to submit issues or pull requests.
-Ensure any changes align with the existing structure and dependencies.

-## License

-MIT License - see the LICENSE file for details.